brownsarahm/lecture_tools/README.md

 # Lecture Tools

 a python package for delivering interactive lessons via a jupyter notebook or share via reveal.js, currently it makes a reveal presentation
+To open lecture tools, download the file from github.
+Next, using the make html command on the terminal window, open up the file lecturetools on a browser.
+The terminal will generate a local browser website html that allows for the user to view the slides.
+By entering this link onto a browser window such as google chrome, the user will be able to open the presentation.
 <!-- To use this package, you write a lecture or activity using markdown or jupyter notebooks.

 Then in a notebook you can: